Cynth3tik/awesome/README.md

 *   [derailed/k9s](https://github.com/derailed/k9s) - 🐶 Kubernetes CLI To Manage Your Clusters In Style!

 *   [friendsofgo/killgrave](https://github.com/friendsofgo/killgrave) - Simple way to generate mock servers written in Go

-## Rust

-*   [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - High-performance, massive-scale Vector Database for the next generation of AI.
-Also available in the cloud https://cloud.qdrant.io/

-*   [postgresml/postgresml](https://github.com/postgresml/postgresml) - The GPU-powered AI application database.
-Get your app to market faster using the simplicity of SQL and the latest NLP, ML + LLM models.

-*   [meilisearch/meilisearch](https://github.com/meilisearch/meilisearch) - A lightning-fast search engine that fits effortlessly into your apps, websites, and workflow.

-*   [rust-unofficial/awesome-rust](https://github.com/rust-unofficial/awesome-rust) - A curated list of Rust code and resources.

-*   [starship/starship](https://github.com/starship/starship) - ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!

 ## Scala